 At first, it had a weird taste to me, but then I couldn’t stop eating it.
 Definitely eat the sweet and savory popcorn together.
 The sweet tasted like Fruity Pebbles to me.
 The savory had a little bit of a kick.
 Everyone agreed that it was delicious!

 The Buttered Blue Grains is just colored buttered popcorn.

 Carbon Freeze at Oga’s Cantina

 Oga’s Cantina is definitely a fun experience.
-It seems a little cramped inside, but there are tables of 8 around the perimeter.
+It’s a little cramped inside, and they take reservations.
+There are tables of 8 around the perimeter.
 Many tables and the bar are standing room only.
 The music is lively and Rex the DJ knows how to pump out the tunes.

 Ronto Wrap at Ronto Roasters

 So the reviews are a little mixed on the Ronto Wrap, but overall, I think it’s worth a try, especially if you want something quick and easy to eat on the go or while waiting in line.
 A Ronto Wrap consists of roasted pork, grilled pork sausage, peppercorn sauce, and tangy slaw wrapped in pita.
 The sausage seems like a hot dog, but the combination of everything makes the flavors blend well.